 You have probably heard all about Northland and the stunning Ninety Mile Beach that awaits you there.

 Ahipara is a fine example of a true Kiwi beach, so if you are going to yacht around New Zealand you will want to end or start your trip here.

 Because Ahipara is relatively under the radar compared to other spots in Northland, you will get an authentic flavor for what life is like for those who live in these coastal towns.

 You can also have a paddle in Shipwreck Bay and end the evening with a foodie feast in one of the few restaurants tucked away in this gorgeous destination.

 Despite what you might first think, Manu Bay is not only for surfers, it’s also for leisure travelers who want to get to know the Raglan town and chill out on the beach to wait for sunset.

 Many travelers get quite a shock when they are greeted with black sand here at Manu Bay, and this is due to one of the many volcanos in New Zealand close-by.

 If Hamilton is also part of your New Zealand tour, you might want to tack this on before or after as they are very close in distance and make for a very scenic drive between the two.

 Otama Beach (Coromandel)

-There is so much to experience when you travel to New Zealand, and you might need a few separate visits to see all the stunning coastal towns that await.
-Do some research on the towns listed here, and get a sense of which one might be right for you and your traveling appetite.
+There is so much to experience when you travel to New Zealand, and you might need a few separate visits to see all the stunning coastal towns.